hashicorp/consul/website/source/docs/agent/http/snapshot.html.markdown

 privileges.

-The return code is 200 on success, and the snapshot will be returned in the body as a zip archive.
+The return code is 200 on success, and the snapshot will be returned in the body as a gzipped tar archive.
 In addition to the stale-related headers described above, the `X-Consul-Index` header will also be set to the index at which the snapshot took place.

 #### PUT Method